angular/material-start/README.md

 *  Theming can be altered/configured using `$mdThemingProvider`

-This sample application is intended to be useful as both a learning tool and a skeleton application for a typical [AngularJS Material](http://angularjs.org/) web app: comprised of a Side navigation area and a content area.
+This sample application is purposed as both a learning tool and a skeleton application for a typical [AngularJS Material](http://angularjs.org/) web app: comprised of a Side navigation area and a content area.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

 <br/>